 Students in this course will continue the learning and practice of advanced aspects of fusing classical jazz technique with hip hop styles and pop culture influences.
-This class focuses on advanced jazz funk choreography, incorporating advanced turns and jumps and performing these movements in heels (for women).
-Students collaborate to create and perform a filmed music video.
-Prerequisites: CDN 355 or Assessment/Departmental Approval
+This class focuses on advanced jazz funk choreography, incorporating advanced turns and jumps and performing these movements in heels (for women, optional for men).
+While assessing the individual skill set of each dancer and targeting areas that need improvement, this course will continue to provide students with practical knowledge of the Commercial Dance Industry standards.
+Prerequisites: CDN 355 or Assessment/Departmental Approval.